moorepants/dissertation/eom.rst

    The bicycle in the nominal configuration.
 The rigid bodies are the rear frame, C, rear wheel, D, front frame, E and front wheel, F. The geometric parameters and important points are also shown.

+.. todo:: Ellis1971 is a treatment on steering geometry in motorcycles.

 Generalized Coordinates
 -----------------------